byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 Change comes with discovery, that is the way.

-Her power to create is limited entirely by the rules she happens to have in her language *now.* In the beginning was the logos, and the logos was made flesh.
+The power to create is limited entirely by the rules one happens to have in their language *now.*

-#### *The way out is a personal responsibility, the way out is in the soil.
-When the soil is healed the soul follows.*

 ***It's time to call home.***
 ***To act and that act to transfer through nature.***